 Conveniently, Venmo allows users to establish a distinct business account separate from their personal one.
 This helps ensure that only transactions related to your business operations will be reported.
 If the payments in question are job-related, it’s crucial to figure out the proper procedure for filing self-employment taxes.

 3. Make sure Form 1040, or 1040-ES, and your Schedule C are filled out

-In case you are unsure, filling out the 1040-ES is how to file self-employment taxes.
-It is important to know what income tax brackets you fall under if you are claiming for standard deduction 2022 if you have chosen not to itemize.
+For those who are unsure, Form 1040-ES is the document used to file self-employment taxes.
+It’s essential to be aware of which income tax brackets you fall under, especially if you’re claiming the standard deduction for 2022 and have opted not to itemize.

-Any deduction due to business expenses should also be claimed on your Schedule C. Once you have filled these out and insured all information is correct, your 1099-K form should be attached to those forms to submit to the IRS.
+Any deductions due to business expenses should also be reported on your Schedule C. After ensuring all your information is accurate, attach your 1099-K form to these forms before submitting to the IRS.

 4. Submit all tax forms

 As a final step, double-check all the information contained within your forms.
 Once you are confident that everything is accurate, file them along with your tax return to conclude the process.